Black-2710/Black-2710/README.md

 # Yoo!
 I'm /

-no longer human, who got burdened with a purpose, navigating the world through silence.
+no longer human, who got burdened with a purpose,.

 ## About Me